Welcome! Marni Niina Pudni

-headspace Adelaide is a free and confidential service where young people aged between 12 and 25 can access qualified youth mental health professionals.
-We do this through general headspace services and the Early Psychosis program.
-Detailed service overviews can be found in the 'more information' section.
+At headspace Adelaide we’re here for you.
+We provide free and confidential support where young people aged between 12 and 25 can access qualified youth mental health professionals.
+We do this through our General Mental Health and Early Psychosis programs.

 - Monday: 9:00am - 5:00pm

 - Thursday: 9:00am - 5:00pm